Consumer Prices Steady

 For the first time in five months, consumer prices held steady in February, led by cheaper energy prices, the Labor Department reported Friday.

-Excluding food and energy prices, which rose by 6.6 percent last month, so-called core consumer prices increased by 0.3 percent, the report said.
+Excluding food and energy prices, which dropped by 0.5 percent, so-called core consumer prices were unchanged after rising by 0.3 percent in January.

-"The inflation problem is getting worse, not better, as the economy weakens," William Dunkelberg, the group's chief economist, said in a statement.
+"Clearly, the economy is weak compared to six months ago," William Dunkelberg, the Washington-based lobby groups chief economist, said in a statement.

 PRINT THIS ARTICLE